Blog

 A story has a beginning, middle and an end that together form a plot (theme or message).
 The story does not necessarily have to follow a chronological storyline, but the plot must remain clear to the audience.

-2. Recognizable
+2. Recognisable

 3. A picture says more than a thousand words